 Be patient with yourself – Understand that this process takes TIME.
 Moving through the stages in rapid succession just isn’t possible.
 Allow yourself some grace throughout the process.

 Let yourself feel heartache – The proven method of letting yourself feel all of the emotions that come with loss will help you move through to the other side of heartache.
 While this is by no means a quick process, you will be able to come to grips with your new reality as soon as possible by letting yourself actually feel the emotions.

 Return to hobbies – Did you used to enjoy a specific activity?
 Maybe one that you shared with the person who is gone?
 Try painting, sewing, hiking, photography, etc. Find something that you genuinely receive joy from.

 Talk about the death of your loved one – In talking about your experience, you can help yourself understand what happened.
 Whether your loss was sudden or expected, discussing what happened can be healing and could have the potential of helping the person you are speaking with.

 Accept your feelings – It’s okay to be hurt, betrayed, angry, sad, mad, relieved, etc. No sensation is off-limits.
 By accepting what you are feeling, it will help you to bring awareness to each emotion.

-Take care of yourself and your family – Remember you are not the only one who is experiencing loss.
+Take care of yourself and your family – Remember, you are not the only one experiencing loss.
 While you might be the one most impacted by the loss, you are probably not the only one who cared for the deceased.
-Make sure to take care of not only yourself but your family as well if you have other people counting on you.
+Make sure to take care of yourself and your family if you have other people counting on you.
 You can each be a shoulder to cry on.

-Reach out and help others dealing with the loss – By helping others deal with the loss it could help you come to grips with it yourself.
-Everyone processes differently but there is strength in commonality and numbers.
+Reach out and help others dealing with the loss – By assisting others to deal with the loss, it could help you come to grips with it yourself.
+Everyone processes differently, but there is strength in commonality and numbers.

 Do not let the below-listed behaviors get in the way of your healing during the time of grief and bereavement.